microsoft/EdgeML/tf/examples/FastCells/README.md

 # EdgeML FastCells on a sample public dataset

-This directory includes example notebook and general execution script of FastCells (FastGRNN & FastRNN) developed as part of EdgeML.
+This directory includes example notebook and general execution script of FastCells (FastRNN & FastGRNN) developed as part of EdgeML.
 Also, we include a sample cleanup and use-case on the USPS10 public dataset.

 `edgeml.graph.rnn` implements the custom RNN cells of FastGRNN and FastRNN with